July 1, 2019

-The small European nation of Estonia is looking to expand its global influence through an “e-residency” programme, allowing anyone worldwide to apply to become an e-resident of the country and set up a company there.
+The small European nation of Estonia is looking to expand its global influence through an “e-residency” program, allowing anyone worldwide to apply to become an e-resident of the country and set up a company there.

 This would mean that people outside the EU could set up an Estonian company over the internet and gain easy access to the European market.
 E-residents of the Baltic country have access to all the digital government services of a state that prides itself on being a pioneer of e-government.

 “We are targeting Thailand because it is a major tourism destination and Bangkok is a rising startup hub with amazing co-working spaces,” Mr Castaignet said.
-“Also Thailand, especially Chiang Mai, is the capital for digital nomads, a group that would greatly benefit from our programme.”
+“Also Thailand, especially Chiang Mai, is the capital for digital nomads, a group that would greatly benefit from our program.”

-The scheme is popular in countries like Ukraine, Russia and Turkey — places that are adjacent to the EU but not members of the common market.
+The scheme is popular in countries like Ukraine, Russia, and Turkey — places that are adjacent to the EU but not members of the common market.

-Registering as an e-resident costs €100 (3,492 baht), while registering a company in Estonia costs €190.
+Registering as e-resident costs €100 (3,492 baht), while registering a company in Estonia costs €190.
 So far, 58,000 people from 160 countries have registered as Estonian e-residents, registering 7,000 firms.
 Registration requires a background check, mainly to ensure the applicant is not involved in funding terror or other serious crimes.